-- 4.14 Where the specification permits, some assignments may be undertaken as part of a group.
+Where the specification permits, some assignments may be undertaken as part of a group.
 The specification may place a restriction on the maximum size of the group.
-It must be possible to attribute assessable outcomes to individual candidates. - Where an assignment requires written work to be produced, each candidate must write up their own account of the assignment.
+It must be possible to attribute assessable outcomes to individual candidates.

+Where an assignment requires written work to be produced, each candidate must write up their own account of the assignment.
 It is acceptable for all members of the group to record the same data, but each candidate must use their own words to describe how the data was obtained and draw their own conclusions.
 Where an artefact or a performance is required, candidates may collaborate, but their responses must be their own and their individual contributions must be clearly identified.
-The contribution of each individual candidate must be clear from both the work itself and, if applicable, the record forms.
+The contribution of each individual candidate must be clear from both the work

-- 4.16 Group work is permitted but group assessment is not.
-Members of the group will have made different contributions and the work of each candidate must be individually assessed. - 4.17 Subject teachers are responsible for monitoring group work and ensuring that each candidate's contribution can be separately assessed. - 4.18 Authentication Procedures
+- 4.16 clearly identified.
+The contribution of each individual candidate must be clear from both the work itself and, if applicable, the record forms. - 4.17 Group work is permitted but group assessment is not.
+Members of the group will have made different contributions and the work of each candidate must be individually assessed. - 4.18 Subject teachers are responsible for monitoring group work and ensuring that each candidate's contribution can be separately assessed.

+Authentication Procedures
-Teachers must be sufficiently familiar with the candidate's general standard to judge whether the piece of work submitted is within their capabilities.

-- Where required by the awarding body's specification, the following procedures apply.
+- 4.19 Teachers must be sufficiently familiar with the candidate's general standard to judge whether the piece of work submitted is within their capabilities. - Where required by the awarding body's specification, the following procedures apply. - 4.20 Candidates must sign a declaration to confirm that the work they submit for final assessment is their own unaided work.
+Pupils will be made aware of the consequences of submitting a false declaration by the subject teacher.

-Candidates must sign a declaration to confirm that the work they submit for final assessment is their own unaided work. - 4.20 Teachers must sign a declaration of authentication after the work has been completed confirming that: - the work is solely that of the candidate concerned; the work was completed under the required conditions; - signed candidate declarations are kept on file. - If subject teachers are unable to confirm that the work presented by a candidate is their own and has been completed under the required conditions:
+Teachers must sign a declaration of authentication after the work has been completed confirming that:

+- the work is solely that of the candidate concerned; the work was completed under the required conditions; - signed candidate declarations are kept on file.

+If subject teachers are unable to confirm that the work presented by a candidate is their own and has been completed under the required conditions:

-do not accept the candidate's work for assessment;
+- do not accept the candidate's work for assessment; - record a mark of zero for internally assessed work.

-- record a mark of zero for internally assessed work. - 4.22 If subject teachers are concerned that malpractice may have occurred, or if they are unable to authenticate the work for any other reason, they must inform the AVP Curriculum & Achievement Keeping materials secure - 4.23 Where candidates are producing work over a period of time under formal supervision their work must be stored securely. - Once any work is handed in by the candidate for formal assessment it must be stored securely.
+If subject teachers are concerned that malpractice may have occurred, or if they are unable to authenticate the work for any other reason, they must inform the AVP Curriculum & Achievement

+4.24 Keeping materials secure

+Where candidates are producing work over a period of time under formal supervision their work must be stored securely.

+- Once any work is handed in by the candidate for formal assessment it must be stored securely.